 Environmental Law and Policy Clinic

-The Environmental Law and Policy Clinic is training the next generation of leaders to solve environmental problems and providing access to justice in underserved communities.
+The Environmental Law and Policy Clinic is training the next generation of leaders to solve environmental problems and to provide access to justice in underserved communities.

 Ryke Longest